zstarling131227/1905/month05/note/pandas_data/pandas补充.md

 Series.dt.dayofweek	The day of the week with Monday=0, Sunday=6.
 Series.dt.weekday	The day of the week with Monday=0, Sunday=6.
 Series.dt.dayofyear	The ordinal day of the year.
-Series.dt.quarter	The quarter of the date.
-Series.dt.is_month_start	Indicates whether the date is the first day of the month.
-Series.dt.is_month_end	Indicates whether the date is the last day of the month.
+Series.dt.quarter	The quarter of the date.    # 季度 Series.dt.is_month_start	Indicates whether the date is the first day of the month. #月初 Series.dt.is_month_end	Indicates whether the date is the last day of the month.
 Series.dt.is_quarter_start	Indicator for whether the date is the first day of a quarter.
 Series.dt.is_quarter_end	Indicator for whether the date is the last day of a quarter.
 Series.dt.is_year_start	Indicate whether the date is the first day of a year.
 Series.dt.is_year_end	Indicate whether the date is the last day of the year.
-Series.dt.is_leap_year	Boolean indicator if the date belongs to a leap year.
-Series.dt.days_in_month	The number of days in the month.
+Series.dt.is_leap_year	Boolean indicator if the date belongs to a leap year.　＃ Series.dt.days_in_month	The number of days in the month.
 ```